-Please refer to the financial statements of the DOE for significant detailed information regarding DOE's environmental and disposal liabilities, including cleanup costs.
+Please refer to the financial statements of DOE for detailed information regarding DOE's environmental and disposal liabilities, including cleanup costs.

-DOD must restore active installations, installations affected by base realignment and closure, and other areas formerly used as Defense sites.
+Beginning in fiscal year 2018, DOD's individual amounts are reported together as a single line total for its portion of Environmental and Disposal Liabilities.
+DOD must restore active installations, installations affected by base realignment and closure, and other areas formerly used as DOD sites.
 DOD also bears responsibility for disposal of chemical weapons and environmental costs associated with the disposal of weapons systems (primarily nuclear powered aircraft carriers and submarines).

 DOD follows the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), Superfund Amendments and Reauthorization Act, Resource Conservation and Recovery Act (RCRA) and other applicable federal or state laws to clean up contamination.
-The CERCLA and RCRA require the DOD to clean up contamination in coordination with regulatory agencies, current owners of property damaged by the Department, and third parties that have a partial responsibility for the environmental restoration.
+The CERCLA and RCRA require the DOD to clean up contamination in coordination with regulatory entities, current owners of property damaged by the Department, and third parties that have a partial responsibility for the environmental restoration.
 Failure to comply with agreements and legal mandates puts the DOD at risk of incurring fines and penalties.